 It was around this time, that I got my first carnivorous plant.
-I was given a Venus flytrap, and, before long, I had purchased several more.
-Eventually, I bought Carnivorous Plants by Adrian Slack.
+I was given a Venus Flytrap, and, before long, I had purchased several other carnivorous plants.
+Eventually, I bought a book, Carnivorous Plants by Adrian Slack.
 Although the book has over 200 pages, it only has a couple of pages on the evolution of carnivorous plants.
-It was these two pages that started me to think more widely about evolutionary biology.
+It was these two pages that started me to consider more widely about the topic of evolutionary biology.
 No more “man came from monkeys” for me!
 I still grow a handful of carnivorous plants to this day.
 I particularly like the Nepenthes genius of plants, commonly known as tropical pitcher or monkey pitcher plants.

 It’s never too late to learn something new, or update your knowledge on something you think you know.